 Implementing a social marketing energy saving program across student residences.
 Black, R., Davidson, P., Kelly, J., Bell, B. & Willsher, J. (2010-2011) CSU sustainability grant.

-Facilitating energy saving behaviour among students living in halls of residences.
+Facilitating energy saving behaviour among students living in Charles Sturt student residences.
 Black, R., Davidson, P., & Neville, K. (2009-2011) CSU sustainability grant.
-Project detals PDF
+Project details PDF

 Extreme weather and population health in Australia: risk assessment, prediction of health impacts and disease burden, and adaptive strategy exploration.
 Parton, K.A., Bi, P., Ryan, P., Weinstein, P., Pisaniello D.L., Moss, J.R.,Braunack-Mayer, A.J.
 (2009 - 2012) ARC Discovery.